WHY HAMBURG IS THE NEW BERLIN

 Fun at the Hamburger DOM

 » Reeperbahn, This is the old red light district in Hamburg.
-Here you will find lots of bars and clubs but also a nice place to drink wine and beer outside.
+Here you will find many bars and clubs and a nice place to drink wine and beer outside.

 » Uebel & Gefährlich is THE club everybody is talking about.
 Check out the agenda here